How to use gen AI as a student

 Include references and an appendix

-We recommend that you don’t copy and paste large portions of text.
-However, if you choose to do so, it's important to cite them correctly as outlined in Cite them Right
+If you choose to copy and paste a large amount of text from GenAI, it is important to cite this correctly as outlined in Cite them Right.

 Student Digital Learning Assistants